TSC21/drones-267/misc/performance/naive/tests.md

 All tests were run indoors in a room without windows and constant fluorescent tube light.

-No other processes were running on each computer aside from:
+No other user space processes were running on each computer aside from:
 - roscore
 - rosrun pose_estimator PoseEstimator